Avinashgurugubelli/avi-tech-blogs/src/blogs/system-design/05-replication/04-leader-less-replication.md

 ### 🔧 1.
 Read Repair
 - When a client reads from multiple replicas, it may detect that one is **stale**.
+  - from the above example: user 2345 gets a version 6 value from rep‐ lica 3 and a version 7 value from replicas 1 and 2.
+The client sees that replica 3 has a stale value and writes the newer value back to that replica.
 - The client then **writes the correct value back** to the stale node.
 - Effective for **frequently read data**.